-Criteria Used for Selection of Class Successful completion of the certificate-level course work.
-Alternately, prior certification by the American Society for Clinical Pathology Board of Registry as an HT or HTL and application for the program's special credit option.
+Criteria Used for Selection of Class Students can apply to the program at any time and work toward completion of the core curriculum.
+Prior completion of the certificate-level course work, or certification by the American Society for Clinical Pathology Board of Registry as an HT and application for the program's special credit option are accepted.